backdrop-contrib/apc_storage/README.md

 ## Configuration

 The module has no menu or modifiable settings.
 Most of the configuration values are stored in the settings.php file.

+### Cache backend

 At least the following line must be added in the settings.php file to use this module as cache backend.
-(Correct the path if necessary.)
+(Replace `'sites/all/modules/apc'` with the path for the module, in the case the module is installed in a different directory.)

 ```php
 $conf['cache_backends'][] = 'sites/all/modules/apc/drupal_apc_cache.inc';